NoxHarmonium/yarn-collect-dependencies/README.md

 manages modules.

-This does not currently work because the dependency bundler in `serverless-webpack` does not currently support workspaces.
+This does not currently work because the dependency bundler in `serverless-webpack` does not currently support Yarn workspaces.

+It uses `yarn` to install the dependencies to a directory but it does not resolve the symlinks so the workspace modules are missing in the bundle.

 See: